Education & Training

 Environmental Justice Program

-In summer 2024, we are hosting our third annual Environmental Justice Training Program for 14-17-year-olds in Utah.
-The program will take place in Salt Lake City, Utah from July 8-14, including one overnight camping trip from July 12-13.
+In summer 2025, we are hosting our fourth annual Environmental Justice Training Program for 14-17-year-olds in Utah.
+The program will take place in Salt Lake City, Utah from July 21-27, including one overnight camping trip from July 22-23 and various day trips throughout the week.
 After the program concludes, participants will meet virtually and/or in-person once weekly for an additional 4-6 weeks to plan and implement an action of their choosing with support from UYES mentors.

 Throughout the program, participants will learn about environmental justice from Indigenous leaders, youth organizers, artists, and scientists; hike and camp in beautiful Utah landscapes; and take collective action with other young people to protect the Great Salt Lake.

 The program is free.
-In an effort to mitigate additional financial barriers, stipends are available to participants on an as-needed basis.
+In an effort to mitigate additional financial barriers, stipends are available to participants.
 No prior experience is required!

-Apply by May 10 for priority consideration.
-Late applications will be considered on a rolling basis if slots become available.
+Applications will be reviewed as they come in.
 If you prefer to complete this application verbally, please email a video or audio recording of your responses to utyouthenvironmentalsolutions@gmail.com with the subject “UYES application.”